A Brief History of Catholic University

 Catholic University Today

-Today the private and coeducational university — committed to being a comprehensive Catholic and American institution of higher learning — has approximately 5,059 students – about 2,929 undergraduates and 2,130 graduate students — enrolled in 12 schools of architecture and planning, arts and sciences, business and economics, canon law, engineering, law, professional studies, music-drama-art, nursing, philosophy, social service, and theology and religious studies.
+Today, this private and coeducational university — committed to being a comprehensive, Catholic and American institution of higher learning — has approximately 5,059 students – about 2,929 undergraduates and 2,130 graduate students — enrolled in 12 schools of architecture and planning, arts and sciences, business and economics, canon law, engineering, law, professional studies, music-drama-art, nursing, philosophy, social service, and theology and religious studies.
 All of the schools offer graduate degrees and/or professional degrees.
 Students choose from among more than 70 bachelor's programs, more than 100 master's programs and more than 60 doctoral programs.

 The University continues to be the flagship Catholic educational institution in the United States and to maintain its unique status as the bishops' university.
 Under the bylaws of the University's Board of Trustees, the archbishop of Washington is ex officio the chancellor of the University.
 He serves as a liaison between the University and the United States Conference of Catholic Bishops, as well as between the University and the Holy See.
-In addition, the Board of Trustees' bylaws stipulate that of the 48 elected members of the board, 24 are clerics, of whom at least 18 are members of the U.S. bishops' conference.
+The University bylaws, in effect since 2017, feature a 2-component Board, consisting of the Fellows, which include all American Cardinals with sees, and several other clergy, and a minimum of 20 and a maximum of 40 appointed (predominantly lay) trusses.
+The Fellows have particular authority (reserved powers), to include the authority to appoint or remove a president, Fellows, and trustees, and the responsibility to maintain the University's essential Catholic character.

 Catholic University is one of only three universities in the United States to have hosted the Pope on its campus and it is the only one to have done so three times — Pope John Paul II in 1979, Pope Benedict XVI in 2008, and Pope Francis in 2015.
 In the first two visits, the pontiff used the occasion of his visit to address educational leaders gathered from around the United States.
 In 2015, the Pope celebrated Mass on the East Portico of the Basilica of the National Shrine of the Immaculate Conception in front of a congregation of 30,000 people gathered on the Catholic University Mall.